workpef/mendotabuoydata/readme.md

 3. Resolve/understand
    1. async-await with the promise ("fetch")
    2. the apparent day boundary issue with the hour 19:00-19:59
+4. Correct data table load when data is incomplete

 ## Developer Wish List ##